wp-plugins/collapsing-category-list/readme.txt

 = 0.2 =
 * Categories list can be ordered by name or slug
 * One or several categories can be always expanded
-* Change text "Remove parent link" for "Remove alll links"
+* Change text "Remove parent link" for "Remove all links"

 = 0.1.1 =
 * Update to WordPress 4.1